Anonymous0-0paper/MIRAGE/README.md

 ```
 git clone https://github.com/apache/flink.git
 cd flink
-./mvnw clean package -DskipTests # this will take up to 10 minutes
+./mvnw clean package -DskipTests # This will take up to 2 hours because of the Deep learning libraries.
 ```

 Flink is now installed in `build-target`.